agrison/go-tablib/README.md

 [goreportcard]: https://goreportcard.com/report/github.com/agrison/go-tablib

 Go-Tablib is a format-agnostic tabular dataset library, written in Go.
-This is a port of the famous Python's [tablib](https://github.com/kennethreitz/tablib) by Kenneth Reitz.
+This is a port of the famous Python's [tablib](https://github.com/kennethreitz/tablib) by Kenneth Reitz with some new features.

 Export formats supported: